lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

     -->

 The Parse Tree is the means by which multi stage compilers check the semantics of a program in a nonlinear fashion.
-Additional a symbol table is added to the Parse Tree during the semantic analysis.
+Additionally a symbol table is added to the Parse Tree during the semantic analysis.

 ##### What Input is recieved from the parser?
     <!---